Burke's Law (1963 TV series): Premise

-Actress Anne Francis, who appears in season-one episode "Who Killed Wade Walker?" and as female private detective Honey West in season-two episode "Who Killed the Jackpot?", starred in the 30-episode spin-off Honey West TV series.
-(See also Burke's Law (1994 TV series) episode 3, "Who Killed Nick Hazard?").

-History
+Production

 The role of Amos Burke actually antedated Barry's series, having been played by Dick Powell in "Who Killed Julie Greer?," the initial episode of The Dick Powell Show in September 1961.
 The first incarnation of the series was produced by Powell's company, Four Star Television.
 As in the later series, the episode features several well-known TV and movie stars in cameo appearances as suspects – one of whom is the murderer (in the original Dick Powell episode Ronald Reagan played one of the suspects).
+John Damler played Sgt.
+Hart, the role played in the show by Regis Toomey.
 Leon Lontoc was the only cast member of the episode to reprise his role in the later series.

 In the final season of the original series (1965–1966), the show was given a complete overhaul and retitled Amos Burke Secret Agent.
 Burke went to work for a secret government agency, but still drove around in his Rolls, which had been discreetly bulletproofed by the agency.
 The supporting cast of the earlier seasons was dropped, as was the heavy use of celebrity cameos.
-The change in format was a reaction to the wildly popular spy trend inspired by the James Bond films and the television success of The Man from U.N.C.L.E.; 1965 also saw the debuts of I Spy, The Wild Wild West, and Get Smart.
-The new show was not a success and only 17 episodes were broadcast instead of the 32 of the first two seasons.
+According to producer Aaron Spelling, the change was forced by ABC in reaction to the success of The Man from U.N.C.L.E. and the James Bond films.
+The change was disliked by Barry and the crew.
+Ratings plummeted, and it was cancelled midway through the season.

 As of 2010, the Rolls-Royce used in the original 1963 series was owned by a collector in Palm Beach, Florida.